DaveHogan/davehogan.github.io/content/posts/music/fresh-air.md

 categories = ["Music Blog"]
 +++

-The third ABRMS grade 1 piece I've been learning is a piece titled **Fresh Air** by Andrew Eales.
+The third ABRSM grade 1 piece I've been learning is a piece titled **Fresh Air** by Andrew Eales.
-Again another unpolished performance but getting the notes and rythmn mostly right.
+Again another unpolished performance but getting the notes and rhythm mostly right.
 As with all grade 1 pieces I've learnt so far, I know I still have work to do.
 The biggest issue being my dynamics and articulation.

 {{< youtube ATCS-6dSWpw >}}